INCF/neurohdf/doc/source/datatypes.rst

   - Regular 3D grid segmenting the structures in a spatial reference system
   - Sets of area lists representing structures

+* Confocal optical microcopy imaging
+  - Sets of regular 2D grid images with multiple channels

+* Network of brain regions and their connectivity

+* Network of neurons and their connectivity (circuit diagram)

+* Network of neuron classes and their connection probability (circuit diagram)

+Simulation
+^^^^^^^^^^

+* Biophysically realistic simulation of voltage across a neuronal morphology
+  - Irregular 3D skeleton consisting of vertices and connectivity (segments)
+  - Properties on the vertices and/or segments such as ion channel distributions etc.
+  - Group of multiple trials with different initial condition and stimulation parameters
+    - (Segment, time) array with voltage values across time.
+    - (Stimulus, time) array representing the stimulus applied at specific timepoints, e.g. to segments

+* Spiking network simulation with point neurons

+Behavior
+^^^^^^^^

 * Behavioral experiments of tracked animals moving on a 2D plate
   - Irregular spatio-temporal data in a spatial reference system

+Development
+^^^^^^^^^^^

 * Cell division, differentiation and migration data in 3D (lineages)

-* Confocal optical microcopy imaging
-  - Sets of regular 2D grid images with multiple channels

-* Spiking network simulation with point neurons
+Physiology
+^^^^^^^^^^

 * Neurophysiological extracellular recordings
   - Regular 2D grid (? non spatial) - in concepto-temporal system